filmaj/apache-git-commit-hooks/README.md

 # Why?

 I want git commit hooks for the Apache project I work on.
 I can't seem to get Apache Infra to work with me on this.
-So, instead, I wrote a dumb server to blindly scrape the git web frontend for Apache projects (http://git-wip-us.apache.org/repos/asf) every x minutes, and POST results to our project's continuous integration server.
+So, instead, this module blindly scrape the git web frontend for Apache projects (http://git-wip-us.apache.org/repos/asf) every x minutes and fires your callback with an object hash of libraries -> shas.

 It works, and I don't have to sit idly waiting for .. well, something.
 Win-win!

+# Installation

+    npm install apache-git-commit-hooks

 # Usage

-## Run locally

-    cd apache-git-commit-hooks
-    npm install
-    node server.js
+A function that takes two parameters:

+  - a period on which to scrape, in milliseconds.
+Default is 30 minutes.
+  - an array of project names to scrape.
+Defaults are the Cordova projects.

+The return value is the interval timeout id, just in case you wanna clear the interval.

-## Deploy to nodejitsu
+## Example

-    jitsu deploy

-*You will now be prompted for a `subdomain` to deploy your application on*
+    var scraper = require('apache-git-commit-hooks');
+    var interval_id = scraper({
+        period:5000,
+        libraries:['couchdb']
+    }, function(shas) {
+        /* an object of libraries -> shas */
+        console.log('The latest SHA from the couch git server is ' + shas['couchdb']);
+    });

 # License